-The Urban Coast Institute’s (UCI) Marine and Environmental Speaker Series resumes Sept.
-22 at 12 p.m. with Angela Abolhassani, postdoctoral fellow for the Ocean Nexus Center at the University of Washington.
-The virtual lecture, “The Empirics of Equity: Examining Tuna Management Decisions in the Western and Central Pacific and Indian Oceans,” is free and open to the public.
-A Zoom link will be provided to participants upon registration.
+The UCI’s Marine and Environmental Speaker Series welcomed Angela Abolhassani, postdoctoral fellow for the Ocean Nexus Center at the University of Washington, on Sept.
+22 to deliver the virtual lecture, “The Empirics of Equity: Examining Tuna Management Decisions in the Western and Central Pacific and Indian Oceans.”

-An open Q&A session will be held following the presentation.
-The discussion will be moderated by Rechnitz Family/UCI Endowed Chair in Marine Environmental Law and Policy Randall Abate, who also serves as director of the Monmouth University Institute for Global Understanding.
+An open Q&A session was held following the presentation.
+The discussion was moderated by Rechnitz Family/UCI Endowed Chair in Marine Environmental Law and Policy Randall Abate, who also serves as director of the Monmouth University Institute for Global Understanding.

 Lecture Abstract: Equity issues are often foregrounded in intergovernmental negotiations that address transboundary environmental problems.
 However, while equity issues are a common feature of negotiations and the subject of a large literature on international environmental law and governance, equity itself has been subject to little empirical study.
 Limited research has been conducted investigating how states negotiate equity and what forms of equity are ultimately reflected in negotiation outcomes.